emildekeyser/distributed-applications/exercises/01-elixir/02-data-types/02-tuples/01-creation/assignment.md

 fields will become necessary.
 Maps provide this functionality;
 they will be discussed in a later series of exercises.

-In summary, whether you need tuples, lists of maps depends on the context.
+In summary, whether you need tuples, lists or maps depends on the context.
 As we progress, we'll try to make clear which one is more apt for the situation at hand.